Sir John Keane, 5th Baronet: Senate career

 Before the creation of the Irish Free State in 1922, Keane had worked with the IAOS, served on Waterford County Council and was a member of the All-for-Ireland League that supported Home Rule.

 In 1922, Sir John was nominated by the President of the Executive Council to Seanad Éireann of the Irish Free State, and served until 1934.
 In 1923 his home at Cappoquin House was burned by anti-government forces in the Irish Civil War, which he then rebuilt.
 He later served in the reconstituted Seanad Éireann established by the Constitution of Ireland, serving from 1938 to 1948 on the nomination of the Taoiseach.
 It has been said that, by this time, he was "widely regarded as the quintessence of intelligent ex-unionism".

-Shannon electrification scheme

-In 1925 he was a major opponent of the Shannon electrification scheme, describing it as "the poisonous virus of nationalisation".
+In 1925 he was a major opponent of the Shannon hydroelectric scheme, describing it as "the poisonous virus of nationalisation".

 Censorship of publications

 In 1942 he was involved in the first occasion on which the Seanad censored itself.
 On 18 November 1942, Sir John moved: "That, in the opinion of Seanad Éireann, the Censorship of Publications Board appointed by the Minister for Justice under the Censorship of Publications Act, 1929, has ceased to retain public confidence, and that steps should be taken by the Minister to reconstitute the board." and sparked four days of fierce debate, carrying over to 2, 3, and concluding on 9 December 1942.

 He quoted extensively from one book The Tailor and Ansty by Eric Cross, which was banned in Ireland soon after its first publication in that year.
 The Editor of Debates prudishly excluded the quotation from the Official Report; the entry states only: "The Senator quoted from the book".
 He taunted William Magennis for thinking that two men embracing in another book amounted to sodomy.

 At the end of the debate and much discussion in the public press, his point made, Sir John sought leave to withdraw the motion.
 The question "That leave be given by the Seanad to withdraw the motion, item No. 2, on the Order Paper" was put and negatived.
 The question on the main motion was then duly put and declared negatived.
 However Senators claimed for a division, and the motion was defeated: For 2 votes - Sir John Keane and Joseph Johnston - Against 34 votes.